Search

 Sex addiction falls under the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM), a kind of psychologist’s handbook, as a compulsive sexual behavior disorder.
 This diagnosis means that the symptoms of sex addiction are a series of behaviors that feel uncontrollable to a person and are relied on as coping mechanisms.

-But we now understand sex addiction as a trauma-based intimacy disorder that springs out of a lack of attunement or relationship bonding and nurturing that usually starts in childhood.
+But we now understand the sex addiction definition as a trauma-based intimacy disorder that springs out of a lack of attunement or relationship bonding and nurturing that usually starts in childhood.

 What is an Intimacy Disorder?